How to Create Effective Food Standard Operating Procedures

 Standardize Food Operations

 SOPs make sure every task is done the same way, regardless of who’s working.
-This keeps your food, service, and cleaning consistent.
+This keeps your food, service, and cleaning consistent across multiple sites.

 Your employees waste less time asking questions or guessing.
 With clear steps, they can work faster and with fewer mistakes.